- Education and Science»

 Planetary dissociation mechanics

 Planets with longer periods of magnetic pole reversals may have more direct acting nd simpler dissociation mechanics.
-Unifacet elements (mostly coming from the parent star) may follow spiralling pathways around magnetic field lines into the interior (mostly at either of the planet's magnetic poles, and dependent on the element's electric charge).
+Unifacet elements (mostly coming from the parent star) may follow spiraling pathways around magnetic field lines into the interior (mostly at either of the planet's magnetic poles, and dependent on the element's electric charge).

 At the interior the elements according to their charge would be magnetically inducted to either the peripheries or the central part depending on the direction of magnetic field lines and of the planet's rotation, as indicated by either of the electrical pointers "Right-hand rule" or else "Left-hand rule"" (see also "Electrical Mechanics of Water Dowsing" at this link ).